 - Build muscles in arms, shoulders and neck

-Cons of Walking Poles
+Drawbacks of Walking Poles

 - If used incorrectly, walking poles can actually be more of a hazard than a supportive measure.
 People can trip over them, put too much weight on them on uneven terrain or even cause damage to the surrounding area with improper use.

 - They can be a nuisance.
-Trekking poles keep your hands busy and stop you from getting water, snacks, checking your map, etc. Also, when you need to scramble or use your hands, they get in the way and can’t be stowed away easily.
+Trekking poles keep your hands busy and stop you from getting water, snacks, checking your map, etc. Additionally, when you need to scramble or use your hands, they get in the way and can’t be stowed easily.
 However, most modern rucksacks have trekking pole loops included.

-One or Two Poles?
+One Pole or Two?

 Buying the Right Walking Poles